 And run the below command, which will confirm your current shell path.
 If it is /usr/bin/zsh, then your initial work is done here.

 $ echo $SHELL

-Configure and customize Oh My Zsh on installed ZSH
+Configure and Customize Oh My Zsh on an Installed ZSH

 I assume you have followed the above steps without any issues.
 If there is some issue, then do not hesitate to comment down below.
 We will give you a hand to resolve it.

 On top, we left it to customize the zsh shell, so let’s configure it by using the Oh My Zsh script.